flint/flint/README.md

 }
 ```

-The other way is to use a base controller.
-Flint ships with one that mimics most of the one provider with Symfony.
-To see what methods it implements
+Another way is to use a base controller which have convenience methods for the most frequently used services.
+Theese methods can be seen in the source code
-go look at the source code for `Flint\Controller\Controller`.
+if you look at the implementation for `Flint\Controller\Controller`.

 ``` php
 <?php